OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 Today, that situation has drastically changed.
 Hardware and software is, without exaggeration, over one trillion times more powerful on modern hardware than it was when Artificial Intelligence research in the 1950s.
 Modern research into _"artificially intelligent"_ programs, (often called simply _AIs_) has quietly become wildly successful.

 Right now, we have powerful computer programs that have solved problems that researchers in the 1950s weren't even sure could ever be solved by anyone other than a human being.
 Chess grandmasters have already been beaten by AI programs.
-Decades ago, computers had already "learned" how to read scanned in text, and recognize the data within it.
+Decades ago, computers had already "learned" how to read scanned-in text, and recognize the data within it.
 These days, our programs are even able to talk, and they're starting to understand speech, too!

 Modern AI programs have become so wildly successful that even non-computer experts have started to use them on a daily basis.
 AIs like Google's _"Ok Google"_ voice search and Apple's _Siri_, have become astoundingly capable, astoundingly "smart".
-They can not only recognize what we want, they can link up link to vast networks of powerful computers from all over the world to get it.
+They can not only recognize what we want, they can link up to vast networks of powerful computers from all over the world to get it.

 We need only say what we want out loud: and surprisingly often, our AIs now understand what it is we want from them, and provide it.
 The reality of modern AIs has quietly crept from shadows of science fiction into the real world, but one staple of science fiction remains out of reach for our current AIs: one thing that we might think would be simple; even obvious for such a machine-based "intelligence".